KaylorBen/nixcord/README.md

 Manage [Vencord](https://github.com/Vendicated/Vencord) settings and plugins declaratively with Nix!

-This repo can be used to make a clean looking config for Vencord without needing to polute system config with needless utils to override the discord pacakge, and write ugly JSON code directly in .nix files.
+This repo can be used to make a clean looking config for Vencord without needing to pollute system config with needless utils to override the discord pacakge, and write ugly JSON code directly in .nix files.